Autism and the Disability Tax Credit Canada 2026

 • Statements from caregivers describing daily functional reality

-An ASD level 1 (formerly "Asperger's") diagnosis does not automatically qualify, functional impact must be severe enough to meet the marked restriction standard.
-Many level 1 adults qualify; many do not.
+An ASD level 1 diagnosis, formerly called "Asperger's," does not automatically qualify.
+The functional impact must be severe enough to meet the marked restriction standard.
+Some level 1 adults qualify; many do not.

 Child Disability Benefit (CDB)